awsdocs/aws-cpp-developer-guide/doc_source/basic-use.rst

       return 0;
    }

-.. admonition:: best practice

-   To properly shut down / clean up any service clients that you may initialize before :code:`Aws::ShutdownAPI` is called, it's a *best practice* to make sure that all SDK calls are made within a pair of curly-braces as shown above, or within another function called between :code:`Aws::InitAPI` and :code:`Aws::ShutdownAPI`.

 .. _sdk-setting-options:

-Setting SDK options
+Setting SDK Options
 ===================

-The :aws-cpp-struct:`Aws::SDKOptions <aws_1_1_s_d_k_options>` struct shown in
+The :aws-cpp-struct:`Aws::SDKOptions <aws_1_1_s_d_k_options>` struct contains
-:ref:`sdk-initializing` provides a number of options you can set.
-You should send the same options object to both :code:`Aws::InitAPI` and :code:`Aws::ShutdownAPI`.

-A few examples:
+SDK configuration options.

+An instance of :aws-cpp-struct:`Aws::SDKOptions` is passed to the :code:`Aws::InitAPI` and :code:`Aws::ShutdownAPI` methods.
+The same instance should be sent to both methods.

+The following samples demonstrate some of the available options.

-* Turn logging on using the default logger:
+* Turn logging on using the default logger

   .. code-block:: cpp